-- (a) to listen and respond to student complaints with respect to issues of discrimination: - (b) to ensure the Society complies with the University's 'Respect.
+- (a) to listen and respond to student complaints with respect to issues of discrimination; - (b) to ensure the Society complies with the University's 'Respect.
 Now.
 Always.'
-Policy and any successor policy against harassment; - (c) to organise events relating to issues of social justice and equity, and to advance members' knowledge of issues facing the legal and wider community; - (d) to manage and oversee the Society's relationship with relevant bodies and initiatives including Lex Salus and Student Care; - (e) to facilitate, organise and encourage participation in AULSS Sports unless the Executive agree by ordinary resolution not to offer AULSS Sports; and - (f) to direct the Social Justice and Equity Representatives, the Aboriginal Representative and the Queer Representative.
+Policy and any successor policy against harassment; - (c) to organise events relating to issues of social justice and equity, and to advance members' knowledge of issues facing the legal and wider community; - (d) to actively engage with relevant bodies and initiatives at university; and - (e) to direct the Social Justice and Equity Representatives, the First Nations Representative and the Queer Representative.